-Bound extreme values of state functions using occupation measure techniques
+Quantify the safety of trajectories using occupation measure techniques

 Peak estimation is the practice of finding the maximum value of a state function over trajectories of a dynamical system.
-Instances of peak estimation include finding the speed of a car, the height of an aircraft, the voltage in a power line, etc. Peak estimation may be used to quantify the safety of trajectories.
+Instances of peak estimation include finding the speed of a car, the height of an aircraft, the voltage in a power line, etc. Peak estimation can be applied towards safety quantification, such as by measuring the safety of a trajectory by its distance of closest approach to an unsafe set.
 This project extends the occupation measure framework developed for optimal control and peak estimation.
 The Moment-Sum-of-Squares hierarchy is employed to obtain convergent bounds to the true peak value when all system data is polynomial.

 Our first step to perform this quantification involved measuring the constraint violation using maximin optimization, yielding a safety margin (with safety verified if this margin is negative) (Miller et al., 2021).
 Peak estimation may also occur for dynamics with compact-valued time-dependent or time-independent uncertainty (including switching) (Miller et al., 2021).

-An extension of this includes quantifying the safety of trajectories by finding the distance of closest approach to an unsafe set (Miller & Sznaier, 2021).
+An extension of this includes quantifying the safety of trajectories by finding the distance of closest approach to an unsafe set (missing reference).

 All plots certify safety of trajectories with respect to the red half-circle unsafe set.
 Left plot: a barrier certificate of safety, in which the green curve is the 0-level set.
 Center-plot: a safety margin, along with the optimizing-trajectory in dark blue.
 Right-plot: the trajectory that achieves a distance of closest approach, along with the contour of all similarly-close points.